 Traveling to Paros From Other Greek Islands

-Probably the most important ferry hub in Greece, there are endless ferry routes that reach Paros from other islands, this is great news either if Paros is your final destination or if you’re island hopping.
-Paros is a connection place to board boats for more remote islands too.
-There are ferry connections between Paros and the following islands:
+Probably the most significant ferry hub in Greece, there are endless ferry routes that reach Paros from other islands.
+This is great news either if Paros is your final destination or if you’re island hopping.

 Crete to Paros

 There’s a daily ferry connecting Paros to the Port of Heraklion and, in summer, it’s also possible to board the boat service that twice a week departs from Rethymnon.
-Chania is also a port with daily ferries bound to Paros in summer.

 Antiparos to Paros